renatocassino/thumcno/README.md

 /<width>x<height>/<quality>/<source.jpg>
 http://localhost:8080/200x200/80/dubai.jpg

-Ps: If you doesn't set any params in your regex, you can pass like $_GET param.
+Ps: If you don't set any params in your regex, you can pass like $_GET param.
 ```

 Bugs